saranya-venkatraman/saranya-venkatraman.github.io/_pages/about.md

 <body>

 <div class="container">
+  <h1>Research Profile</h1>
-  <p>Hi!
-I'm a PhD student at Pennsylvania State University in the Informatics (Data Science & Artificial Intelligence) track.
-I'm advised by <a href="https://pike.psu.edu/dongwon/" target="_blank" style="color: #1976d2;">Prof. Dongwon Lee</a> and a member of the <a href="https://pike.psu.edu/index.html" target="_blank" style="color: #1976d2;">PIKE research group</a>.
-I am also a Visiting Scholar at New York University in <a href="https://hhexiy.github.io" target="_blank" style="color: #1976d2;">Prof. He He</a>'s group.</p>
+  <p>Hi there!
+I'm a PhD student at Pennsylvania State University, specializing in the Informatics track with a focus on Data Science & Artificial Intelligence.
+Under the guidance of <a href="https://pike.psu.edu/dongwon/" target="_blank">Prof. Dongwon Lee</a>, I am part of the <a href="https://pike.psu.edu/index.html" target="_blank">PIKE research group</a>.
+Additionally, I serve as a Visiting Scholar at New York University, collaborating with <a href="https://hhexiy.github.io" target="_blank">Prof. He He</a>'s group.</p>

-  <p>My research focuses on  <em>machine-generated text detection, authorship attribution, obfuscation, and watermarking approaches</em> for Large Language Models (LLMs).
-I am also interested in the <em>evaluation of LLM-generated texts</em> and what might or might not make them "human-like".
-I hope to work further on leveraging psycholinguistic theory for Natural Language Processing (NLP) applications and find ways in which models can directly learn from human processes.</p>
+  <p>My research interests revolve around machine-generated text detection, authorship attribution, obfuscation, and watermarking approaches tailored for Large Language Models (LLMs).
+I am particularly intrigued by the evaluation of LLM-generated texts, exploring the nuances that distinguish them as "human-like".
+I aspire to delve deeper into integrating psycholinguistic theory into Natural Language Processing (NLP) methodologies, seeking avenues for models to emulate human cognitive processes.</p>
   <hr>
   <h2 style="color: #5F9EA0;">News</h2>